7 Fall Maintenance Musts

 These crisp days of early fall are delightful, but less delightful frigid temperatures are on their way.
-Inspect your furnace now so that you can take care of any problems before you really need that heat.
-Many experts recommend changing the furnace filter every few months, but a regular maintenance program should also include checking the pilot light and thermostat, and opening heating vents to make sure everything is working safely and efficiently.
+Inspect your furnace now so you can take care of any problems before you really need that heat.
+Many experts recommend changing the furnace filter every few months, but a regular maintenance program should also include checking the pilot light, thermostat and opening heating vents to make sure everything is working safely and efficiently.
 You can always call in a professional to inspect and service your furnace as well.

 5) Check the Batteries

 I mean…. have you watched This is Us?
-You may think it’s OK to wait until you hear that helpful low-battery chirp before checking your smoke and carbon monoxide detectors but think again.
+You may think it’s okay to wait until you hear that helpful low-battery chirp before checking your smoke and carbon monoxide detectors, but think again.
 It’s recommended that you test smoke detectors once a month and replace batteries every six months for best performance.
 Add this task to your fall— and spring—checklist to ensure your home and family’s safety.
-A good rule of thumb: Check your detectors when you change the clocks in fall and spring.
+A good rule of thumb: check your detectors when you change the clocks in fall and spring.